orange-cloudfoundry/static-creds-broker/README.md

 # Remember that credentials can be set using env variables (see manifest.tmpl.yml), using local configuration properties
 #(see manifest.tmpl.yaml-config.yml) or by referencing external configuration properties backed in a remote git repository
 #(see manifest.tmpl.remote-config.yml)
-Note: Be careful that services and plans name should be unique in the scope of your Cloud Foundry platform.
+# Note: Be careful that services and plans name should be unique in the scope of your Cloud Foundry platform.

-$ vi manifest.yml
+cat <<- EOF > manifest.yml
 ---
 applications:
 - name: my-broker